William Connolly (VC): Biography

-William Connolly was born in Liverpool, Lancashire, England c1816.
+William Connolly was born in Liverpool, Lancashire, England c.
+1816.
 No baptism record has been found for him, his birth details and the identity of his parents are unknown.

 After working as a stableman, he enlisted as a soldier in the Honourable East India Company on 2 May 1837 at Liverpool.
 Later that year he sailed on the ship Exmouth to India to serve as a gunner in the Bengal Horse Artillery.
 He was given a medical discharge in 1859, at the age of 43 years, after 21 years and 3 months service, due to wounds received on 7 July 1857 at Jhelum during the Battle of Jhelum, British India during the Indian Mutiny.
 He was awarded the VC for his bravery at Jhelum.
 He was described as having an indifferent character.
 In physical appearance he was 5 feet 7 inches tall, he had brown hair, brown eyes and a fresh complexion.
 He returned home to England from India on the ship Alfred.

 Back in Liverpool Connolly was now an army pensioner.
 He lodged with Thomas and Catherine Burrows at 124 Upper Mann Street Toxteth, Liverpool in 1861 and with the Dodd family at 40 Seacombe Street Everton, Liverpool in 1881.
 Catherine Burrows was formerly Catherine Connolly, so she was probably a relative.
 Thomas and Catherine were married on 17 December 1848 at St John The Baptist church in Toxteth.
 Catherine's father, Michael Connolly, was a warehouseman.
 She was living in Mill Street Toxteth at the time of the marriage.

 In 1883 he gave a testimonial that was used in an advertising campaign for a universal remedy called "Eclectica":

 ECLECTICA IN DEBILITY, LOSS OF APPETITE, INDIGESTION &c.